celphcs30/Prisoner-Arena-Continued-Improved/README.md

    - **Problem**: Both fighters used the same save key (`"fighter2f"`), causing data corruption when loading saves.
    - **Solution**: Fixed to use unique save keys (`"fighter1f"` and `"fighter2f"`).

+7. **Work Giver Assigning Jobs to Fighters**
+   - **Problem**: When colonists were selected as fighters, the work giver would try to assign haul jobs to the fighters themselves, causing them to attempt to reserve/haul themselves and resulting in game freezes.
+   - **Solution**: Added checks in `WorkGiver_HandleFight` to prevent assigning haul jobs to pawns who are fighters, and added null checks to prevent self-hauling scenarios.

+8. **Null Reference Exceptions in Fight Initialization**
+   - **Problem**: When prisoners were delivered to the arena, the code accessed fighter properties without null checks, causing crashes if fighter references were invalid.
+   - **Solution**: Added comprehensive null checks in `PrisonerDelivered`, `startFightingState`, `getOtherFighter`, and `GetPrisonerForHaul` methods.

 ### Performance Impact

 - **Before**: Complete game lockup when selecting Arena Spot buildings, especially on larger maps.
 Game crashes/freezes when selecting colonists as fighters.
+Game freezes when scheduling fights with colonists.
 - **After**: Smooth performance with overlay calculations only occurring when settings change.
-Colonists can now be safely selected as fighters without crashes.
+Colonists can now be safely selected as fighters and fights can be scheduled without crashes or freezes.

 ## Features